Alphabet of Rabbi Akiva: Versions in the Medieval Kabbalah

 In the tradition of Kabbalah that grows up amongst the Ashkenazi Hasidim, the Alphabet of Akiva plays an important role.
-The task of recovering--of translating or making his own version--of Akiva's Alphabet was assigned to Eleazar of Worms by his teacher Judah the Pious in a desideratum that indicates an esoteric hallmark of his teaching, gestures toward a form of initiation, and constitutes the theme of Rabbi Eleazar's dissertation from which his variation of the Sefer Raziel will ultimately spring.
-Until recently Eleazar's Raziel was the earliest extant version of that work--and this amongst other things borders on the Judah the Pious's desideratum regarding his mission to reproduce the Alpahbet of Akiva.
-Concerns related to this assignment run throughout most of the best remembered work of the Master of Worms--he is known for his preoccupation with alphabetic cosmology and practical magic.
+The task of recovering—of translating or making his own version—of Akiva's Alphabet was assigned to Eleazar of Worms by his teacher Judah the Pious in a desideratum that indicates an esoteric hallmark of his teaching, gestures toward a form of initiation, and constitutes the theme of Rabbi Eleazar's dissertation from which his variation of the Sefer Raziel will ultimately spring.
+Until recently Eleazar's Raziel was the earliest extant version of that work—and this amongst other things borders on the Judah the Pious's desideratum regarding his mission to reproduce the Alphabet of Akiva.
+Concerns related to this assignment run throughout most of the best remembered work of the Master of Worms—he is known for his preoccupation with alphabetic cosmology and practical magic.
 Furthermore, there is a suggestion that the character of Or Zarua by Isaac of Vienna may reflect a similar assignment or desideratum passed down to another generation by Rabbi Eleazar in a repetition of Rabbi Judah's earlier initiatory challenge.
 Rabbi Isaac was the student of Eleazar of Worms; his Or Zarua, moreover, being a work that was ultimately completed by his own student and disciple Meir of Rothenburg.
 In other words: there are hints that engagement with the formal implications of the Alphabet of Akiva constituted a sort of intergenerational rite of passage within this early school of medieval Kabbalah.

-The Or Zarua's innovation is to gather all the halachot of every era relating to a specific passage of the Mishnah together onto a single page--creating a sense of extra-temporal simultaneity across all layers of the commentary.
+The Or Zarua's innovation is to gather all the halachot of every era relating to a specific passage of the Mishnah together onto a single page—creating a sense of extra-temporal simultaneity across all layers of the commentary.
 According to this diagrammatic sensibility, Or Zarua may be understood as the rudiment of a design primer informing and determining the visual character of the canonical Bomberg printed edition of the Talmud.
 Here we see the application of mnemonic gloss enter an expanded field.
 This procedure and its later developments in Talmudic printing anticipate hypertext, as well as various other mereological issues and instruments later manifest in the computer sciences.
 If it can be assumed that Or Zarua was undertaken as an assignment to Isaac of Vienna passed down by Eleazar of Worms even as it had been passed down to him by his master Judah the Pious, then it becomes possible to appreciate the diagrammatic layout of the Talmud in modern times as a precipitate of this esoteric medieval tradition whose roots are found in the Alphabet of Rabbi Akiva.